coast-cow-consumer/DairyOne-pdf-reader/README.md

 4. The selected data extraction script will be executed, and the extracted data will be saved as CSV files in the specified destination folder.

-5. Optionally, you can use the g_drive_service.py script to upload the extracted CSV files to Google Drive by providing the appropriate authentication and destination folder details.
+5. You can use the g_drive_service.py script to upload the extracted CSV files to Google Drive by providing the appropriate authentication and destination folder details.

 ###### Note: Make sure to properly set up and authenticate the Google Drive API before using the g_drive_service.py script.